-Loads of flavors are available (Cherry Bomb, Cotton Candy, Blue Razz) but I opted for the very middle-of-the-road Watermelon flavour for this review.
+Loads of flavours are available (Cherry Bomb, Cotton Candy, Blue Razz) but I opted for the very middle-of-the-road Watermelon flavour for this review.

 One tube contains 30 servings and will set you back around £30/$30.

-Dr Jekyll focuses on proper ingredients to get you swole as all hell:
+Dr Jekyll focuses on proper ingredients to get you swole as hell: